New England Journal of Medicine June 12, 2008

 Endpoint

-Key result: Intensive glucose-lowering therapy did not significantly reduce the rate of major cardiovascular events or cardiovascular death in this high-risk population.
+Key result: Intensive glucose control did not significantly reduce the rates of major cardiovascular events, death, or microvascular complications compared to standard therapy.

 Tailored to your role